tirmisula/tirmisula.github.io/content/posts/gaussian-MLE-deduction.md

 TocOpen: true
 ---

-To simplify the calculations, we take the logarithm of the likelihood function.
-This is a common practice Certainly!
-Here's a detailed step-by-step explanation of the Maximum Likelihood Estimation (MLE) for a
+To simplify the calculations, we take the logarithm of the likelihood function:
-Gaussian distribution using Markdown with KaTeX:

 {{< math.inline >}}
 {{ if or .Page.Params.math .Site.Params.math }}